 5. Eat Pizza along Quai Perriere

 I don’t think you’ll have ever, or will ever, see as many pizza restaurants in the same place as you will along Quai Perriere.
-There’s easily over 20 pizza restaurants here.
+There are easily over 20 pizza restaurants here.
 I ate at a fair few of them during my time in Grenoble and the best tip is to head to one that looks busy.
 If it’s busy then it’s probably one of the better ones.

 6. Shop at Halles Ste-Claire

 This big covered market in the centre of Grenoble is a great place for picking up your fresh fruit and vegetables.
-As I recall it is slightly more expensive than some of the others a bit further of of the city centre, but it’s also one of the prettiest.
+As I recall it is slightly more expensive than some of the others a bit further out of the city centre, but it’s also one of the prettiest.